tejasmhos/data-512-final-project/final_project_plan.md

 **Is there any element of seasonality with regards to the number of crimes committed?**

 I want to see if there is any seasonality associated with the crimes committed. *My hypothesis is that crime is most likely to be committed during certain periods, like the holiday season.*

+### Research Question 5:

+**Are crimes against minorities underreported?**

+One thing that the NYPD institutes is a stop and frisk policy, where they stop random individuals and conduct searches on them.
+There is also a history of racial bias in the police department.
+I want to investigate whether this leads to underreported crime rates among minorities. *My hypothesis is that this is improving, and the underreporting rates have gotten lower in the past few year.* My data has race as a feature, but I'm still a little unsure as to whether the data can answer this question.
+This is something I will need to further investigate as I get a chance to analyse my data set.

 ## Deliverables and Toolset